-- Use this appliance only for its intended purpose as described in this Owner's Manual. - This refrigerator must be properly installed in accordance with the Attention Installer Instructions before it is used.
-See grounding requirements below and on page 3. - Never unplug your refrigerator by pulling on the power cord.
-Always grip plug firmly and pull straight out from the outlet. - Repair or replace immediately all electric service cords that have become frayed or otherwise damaged.
-Do not use a cord that shows cracks or abrasion damage along its length or at either the plug or connector end. - When moving your refrigerator away from the wall, be careful not to roll over or damage the power cord. - After your refrigerator is in operation, do not touch the cold surfaces, particularly when hands are damp or wet.
-Skin may adhere to the extremely cold surfaces. - Do not place fingers or hands on the automatic icemaking mechanism while the refrigerator is plugged in.
+• Use this appliance only for its intended purpose as described in this Owner's Manual.

+• This refrigerator must be properly installed in accordance with the Attention Installer Instructions before it is used.
+See grounding requirements below and on page 3.

+• Never unplug your refrigerator by pulling on the power cord.
+Always grip plug firmly and pull straight out from the outlet.

+• Repair or replace immediately all electric service cords that have become frayed or otherwise damaged.
+Do not use a cord that shows cracks or abrasion damage along its length or at either the plug or connector end.

+• When moving your refrigerator away from the wall, be careful not to roll over or damage the power cord.

+• After your refrigerator is in operation, do not touch the cold surfaces, particularly when hands are damp or wet.
+Skin may adhere to the extremely cold surfaces.

+• Do not place fingers or hands on the automatic icemaking mechanism while the refrigerator is plugged in.
 This will help protect you from possible injury.
-It will also prevent interference with the moving parts of the ejector mechanism, or with the heating element that releases the cubes. - Do not operate your refrigerator in the presence of explosive fumes.
+It will also prevent interference with the moving parts of the ejector mechanism, or with the heating element that releases the cubes.

+• Do not store or use gasoline or other flammable vapors and liquids in the vicinity of this or any other appliance.

+PREFERRED

+METHOD

+Fig. 1

-- Don't refreeze frozen foods which have thawed completely.
-The United States Department of Agriculture in Home and Garden Bulletin No. 69 says: - "...You may safely refreeze frozen foods that have thawed if they still contain ice crystals or if they are still cold-below 40°F. - "...Thawed ground meats, poultry or fish that have any off-odor or off-color should not be refrozen and should not be eaten.
+• Don't refreeze frozen foods which have thawed completely.
+The United States Department of Agriculture in Home and Garden Bulletin No. 69 says:

+"...You may safely refreeze frozen foods that have thawed if they still contain ice crystals or if they are still cold-below 40°F.

+"...Thawed ground meats, poultry or fish that have any off-odor or off-color should not be refrozen and should not be eaten.
 Thawed ice cream should be discarded.
 If the odor or color of any food is poor or questionable, get rid of it.
 The food may be dangerous to eat.